Tuition fee and scholarships

 You do not have to apply for the scholarship.
 All fee-paying students will automatically be taken into consideration for a 2nd year scholarship.

-By mid-September, you will receive an e-mail if you have been awarded the scholarship.
+By mid-September/beginning of October, you will receive an e-mail if you have been awarded the scholarship.

-It is our expectation, that student must have a GPA of 10 or higher on the Danish grading scale in order to be awarded a scholarship.
+It is our expectation, that student must have a GPA of 10 or higher on the Danish grading scale to be awarded a scholarship.

 Please note that you are exempted from paying tuition fees for full-time studies if you: